+So you’ve hosted a fundraising event and want to determine how successful the event was for your charitable cause.
 As with any marketing program, there is not one solid indicator that tells you if your event was a success.
 Nor is there one stakeholder that determines whether or not the event was “successful”.
 There are many factors to consider in order to come up with a thorough evaluation of your fundraising event.

-The first thing you’ll want to do is to review the goals and objectives you previously established prior to hosting your event to see if you’ve accomplished what you’d hoped.
+The first thing you’ll want to do is to review the goals and objectives you established prior to hosting your event to see if you’ve accomplished what you’d hoped.
 If you did not outline measures of success prior to your event, you can still use these guidelines to help you evaluate your event and plan to use these as parameters for establishing fundraising goals and objectives for future events.

-Evaluating Goals & Objectives:
+4 Factors to Evaluating Event Goals & Objectives

 Did you get as many participants as expected, and were they successful in raising pledges?
 What about overall attendance?
 With a gala dinner or charity golf tournament where you have registrations, this number can be easily tallied and compared year after year for annual events.
-But what about a public walk-a-thon event or fundraising carnival?
+But what about a public crowdfunding campaign like a walk-a-thon fundraiser?
 How do you know the exact turnout?
 The best answer here is to track participant registrations and note the number of sponsors and partners brought on board to support the event.
 Between these networks, along with your investment in promoting the event, you likely gained a lot of exposure.
 As far as reporting attendance numbers… take pictures and estimate.
 It’s great to include a photo of all the people gathering together at your fundraising event to support your cause as part of your event-recap report.
 You can also set up kiosks where event attendees can sign-up to win prizes or fill out event surveys.
 Reporting these numbers provides additional information about the type of audience you attracted, as well as getting feedback on your event.

 What was the overall perception of the event?
 Did people have fun?
 This is an important determinant of event success.
 If people had fun, they’ll likely come back year after year, and they’ll tell their friends about it, meaning you’ll have an even better turnout in the future.
 Make sure to interview people to find out what they thought about the event.
 You do not only want the perspective of event planners.
 Interview all parties involved in the event including: event attendees, workers and volunteers, vendors, sponsors, key stakeholders, etc. What did they like about the event and what things did not work?
 How can you improve the event in the future?
 Don’t forget to find out how they learned about the event, as this could help you determine your most effective promotional methods.
 After evaluating all of these questions, identify the things that were most successful and what you can improve on.
 Analysis of your event can help you plan better for the future.

-- Event Recap Reports
+Creating Event Recap Reports